North Carolina sports betting is expanding.

 - North Carolina Tar Heels

 The University of North Carolina is one of college basketball’s best-known teams.
-The Tar Heels have won six NCAA titles, the third-most in history, and very nearly won a seventh in 2022 when they lost in the final.
+The Tar Heels have won six NCAA titles, the third-most in history.
 UNC has also made 21 Final Fours, the most of any team during March Madness.

 - Duke Blue Devils

-Located in Durham, Duke University also enjoys national prominence thanks to having won five NCAA titles, all under the leadership of head coach Mike Krzyzewski.
-In 2022, the Blue Devils made the Final Four once again in Coach K’s final season, but lost in the semifinals to UNC.
+Duke University also enjoys national prominence thanks to having won five NCAA men’s basketball titles, all under the leadership of head coach Mike Krzyzewski.

 - North Carolina State Wolfpack

 Just up the road from UNC and Duke in Raleigh is North Carolina State University, home of the Wolfpack.
-Though NCSU has less of a national profile than its neighbors, the Wolfpack have had a couple of extremely memorable March Madness moments, both of which resulted in NCAA titles.
+Though NCSU has less of a national profile than its neighbors, the Wolfpack have had a couple of extremely memorable March Madness moments, both resulting in NCAA titles: 1974 and 1983.

 - Wake Forest Demon Deacons

 Wake Forest University had been located just north of Raleigh until moving about an hour west to Winston-Salem in the 1950s.
-The men’s basketball team has not won an NCAA title, but it has one Final Four appearance and several other deep runs to its credit while often proving a tough competitor to its Big Four rivals.
+The men’s basketball team has not won an NCAA title, but it has one Final Four appearance and several other deep runs to its credit.

-A number of other schools in North Carolina also compete in Division I in basketball and/or the FBS in football:
+Several other schools in North Carolina also compete in Division I in basketball and/or the FBS in college football:

 - Appalachian State Mountaineers